jellythefish/voice-chat/README.md

 + The indication of speaking user in the console output.
 + Connection to certain voice chat **rooms**.

 Server and clients support connection via UDP sockets.
-Server receives data from clients and broadcasts is to all other clients in a certain voice chat room.
+Server receives data from clients and broadcasts it to all other clients in a voice chat room.

 Application is based on [Python Voice Chat](https://github.com/domage/soa-curriculum-2021/tree/main/examples/sockets-voice-chat).